metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 [`"mode": "steal"`](#feature-network-incoming-mode);

 3. Off: Disables the incoming network feature.

-Examples:

-Steal all the incoming traffic:
+Steals all the incoming traffic:

 ```json
 {